 Do you have to be in withdrawal to start treatment?+

+No!
 You don’t need to be in withdrawal at your first appointment.
-However, when you are starting your Suboxone prescription you will need to abstain from using your substance of choice and you will experience some withdrawal symptoms.
-Then, you will start the prescription which will help with those symptoms.
+However, when you are starting your Suboxone prescription you will need to abstain from using your opioid of choice and you will experience some withdrawal symptoms.
+Then, you will start Buprenorphine/Naloxone (Suboxone) which will help overcome those symptoms and remove opioid cravings.
 You may have some side effects as you adjust to the medication, but we will be available to help you with anything you need!
 Your provider will work closely with you throughout the process to check in on how you’re doing and help you through it.
 If you have concerns about this process, we’d be happy to schedule a time for one of our providers to give you a call to talk more in detail about it